-Brand Reputation Management is “Why” every brand need a marketing crisis plan.
+Brand Reputation Management is “Why” every brand needs a marketing crisis plan.

 Kathy Griffin’s headshot seen around the world is another reminder about how using spokespeople as the face of a brand can be risky.
 CNN and Squatty Potty discovered how quickly public opinion can turn ugly in today’s all-knowing, all-seeing, all-opinionated lightning-fast digital world we live in.

 Other brands have felt the crushing weight of an unhappy internet.
 Just ask Subway (Jared Fogle), Aflac (Gilbert Godfried), Verizon (Rapper Ackon), Kellogg’s (Michael Phelps), Nike (Lance Armstrong), Gatorade, AT&T, and Gillette (Tiger Woods), Slim-Fast (Whoopi Goldberg), and Walmart (Paula Dean).

 Companies can be oblivious one day then playing the “what just happened” hot potato corporate boardroom game (a la Chipotle) the next day.
 In the past, a nicely worded PR piece about how the company is looking into the issue or a talking head on NBC Nightly News would have been enough.
 Today’s marketing companies and PR departments have minutes not hours or days or weeks to get out in front of potentially damaging and profit losing situations.

 So what’s a brand to do when a celeb goes rogue?
 The answer lately seems to be – fire them and try to put as much distance between the celeb and brand as quickly as possible.
-I have to assume that companies engaging with celebs and spokespeople have clauses outlining behavior which will terminate a contract.
+I have to assume that companies engaging with celebs and spokespeople have clauses outlining behavior that will terminate a contract.
 And even with these agreements brands are getting burned.
-Within a day or two Kathy Griffin was let go from her CNN New Years Eve hosting gig and Squatty Potty pulled its spokeswoman contract.
+Within a day or two, Kathy Griffin was let go from her CNN New Year’s Eve hosting gig and Squatty Potty pulled its spokeswoman contract.